fmnoise/zakon/README.md

 **Important!
 Only functions which return `true` for `fn?` can be used as resolvers at the moment(so no multimethods) but things may be changed in future**

-In order to keep things predictable `can?` and `cant?` always return boolean result, so there's no need to do conversion manually in `defrule` or resolver :
+In order to keep things predictable `can?` and `cant?` always return boolean result, so there's no need to do conversion manually in `defrule` or resolver:
 ```clojure
 (defrule [:admin :delete :profile] 1)
 (defrule [:user :delete :profile] nil)